qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - when italian language
 - can you add italian language please
 - how can i change language
-- i there is there a change to change the language from the app and if yes what languages are available regards michael
+- there is there a change to change the language from the app and if yes what languages are available regards michael
-- i why is there no other language
+- why is there no other language
-- tbsp is it possible to change the language
+- is it possible to change the language
 - i want to change the language
 - i am wondering in an update is it possible you add the option to app for languages change language
 - i want change language of mail in for best